kamyargerami/Inarodaram-Food-Suggestion/README.md

 ## Production Setup

 ### Queue
-you must add queue to supervisor for notifications
+you must add a queue to the supervisor for notifications

 https://laravel.com/docs/8.x/queues#supervisor-configuration

 ### Redis
-You need to install that in production for better experience with cache and add details in .env file. if you don't have redis, you can use 'file' for CACHE_DRIVER
+You need to install that in production for a better experience with the cache and add details in the .env file. if you don't have Redis, you can use 'file' for CACHE_DRIVER

 ## Development

 ### composer.locks
-please don't commit your local version to git , (it breaks composer if you use higher version on your local machine)
+please don't commit your local version to git, (it breaks composer if you use a higher version on your local machine)

 ### env Variables
-please don't use env variable. because we use artisan optimize command it doesn't get value from .env file.
+please don't use the env variable. because we use the artisan optimize command it doesn't get value from .env file.

-you must put this env variables in app/config directory
+you must put these env variables in the app/config directory

 ### Versioning
-Don't commit anything in git without merge request.
+Don't commit anything in git without a merge request.

 ### Front End
-if you need to add a custom css or custom js code you must add it into style or script section in blade page.
+if you need to add a custom CSS or custom JS code you must add it to the style or script section on the blade page.

-if you need to add new style that must run on every page you can add it into _custom.scss file in resources directory.
+if you need to add a new style that must run on every page you can add it into _custom.scss file in the resources directory.

-if you need to add new script that must run on every page you can add it into custom.js file in resources directory.
+if you need to add a new script that must run on every page you can add it to the custom.js file in the resources directory.

-after that you must run:
+after that, you must run:

 ```
 npm run prod
 ```

-#### Dont commit any css or js library in public folder.
+#### Don't commit any css or js library in the public folder.
-if you need extra library into your page that cannot be used by a CDN, you can move it into plugins directory in public folder.
+if you need an extra library on your page that cannot be used by a CDN, you can move it into the plugin's directory in the public folder.